AnaBoca/AnaBoca/README.md

 - 🌱 I have a Masters of Fine Arts in Creative Writing with an emphasis in poetry.
 - 🥅 2021 Goals: I want to competently use Angular, React, and Vue.
 I am currently learning TypeScript so that I can learn Angular.
-- ⚡ Fun Fact: I love organizing and have revamped my linen closet system over five times so far.
+- ⚡ Fun Fact: Life has no purpose.

 ### CONNECT WITH ME